BlueRedBlueYellow/soccerstats-rgb/README.md

 # soccerstats-rgb
-Made in Python.
-Displays soccer stats for a match in the form of a fancy bar, (using [OpenRGB](https://gitlab.com/CalcProgrammer1/OpenRGB))!
+Displays soccer stats for a match in the form of a fancy bar, using [OpenRGB](https://gitlab.com/CalcProgrammer1/OpenRGB) and jath03's [OpenRGB-Python](https://github.com/jath03/openrgb-python)!
 Works for any team that has an ongoing match/the last match a team has played.
 Uses Google to search.
+Made in Python.

 ![Screenshot of the program's window](https://i.imgur.com/aEmOiYo.png)